-Theatre Workshop offers the student the opportunity opportunity and participate in creative and applied fundamentals of these production.
+Theatre Workshop offers the student the opportunity participate in creative and applied fundamentals of theatre production.
 Nonacting skills are the primary focus.
-Actively projects in theatre also form part of the course content.
-First quarter: Emphasis on the total group process of play production in terms of participation is the focus.
-Second quarter: Scene design and construction techniques as stressed.
+Activity projects in theatre also form part of the course content.
+Fin quarter: Emphasis on the total group process of plaproduction in terms of participation is the focus.
+Second quarter: Scene design and construction techniques are stressed.
 Third quarter: Participation in the remaining elements of theatre production make up the final quarter of the year sequence.